 According to a probable cause affidavit, Eash and her then-boyfriend took her son to St. Joseph Hospital on Nov.
 26, 2005, with the injuries.
 She said she did not know how they occurred, but that her boyfriend took care of her son sometimes.
 Some of the injuries, such as the bruises on the boy's arms and the cut on his head, were old, the affidavit said.

-A 25-year-old Fort Wayne man accused of raping a woman in her home while armed with a knife had his trial date scheduled for Jan.
+The boy was released from the hospital and put into foster care, the affidavit said.
+Eash is scheduled to be sentenced Oct.
+26.A 25-year-old Fort Wayne man accused of raping a woman in her home while armed with a knife had his trial date scheduled for Jan.
 29 on Tuesday.

 Walter S. Carpenter, of the 3800 block of Warsaw Street, is accused of breaking into the woman's home March 6, climbing into her bed and whispering obscene things to her, according to Allen Superior Court documents.

 After the woman screamed, according to the documents, the man pulled out a knife and poked her in the thigh.
 He used clothing on the bed to tie her up and raped her, according to the documents.